legion2809/RmorfBinEditorWPF/README.md

 * `F1` - About us
 * `Alt + F4` - you know what does it mean ;)

-## Self-Updater
+## Self-updater
-The program has a Self-Updater.
+The program has a self-updater, so you don't need to download the program manually from the repository's "Releases" section.

 Usage:
-1. Open the Editor, go to `About` - `Check for updates`
+1. Open the Editor, go to `About` - `Check for updates`;
-2. If it has found a new version, you can update whenever you want.
+2. If the new of version is available, you can update the program whenever you want.

 ## Supported languages

-At the moment it supports English and Russian languages.
+At the moment "Rmorf.bin Editor" supports English and Russian languages.

-Any other languages can be added in the future.
+Any other languages can be added someday, definitely.

-## Special thanks
+## Special thanks to:
-- **Firefox3860** - Huge contribution (Base of the program)
+- **Firefox3860** - huge contribution (Base of the program)
-- **Asa** -  For testing, bugreports, advices and .GIF images.
+- **Asa** - for testing, bugreports, advices and .GIF images.
-- **Mafia Community** - For being so loyal to the Mafia Game
+- **Mafia Community** - for being so loyal to the wondeful game such as Mafia: The City of Lost Heaven.